 computational mess of

-co-exist with the lunar-based religious calendar.
+co-existed with the lunar-based religious calendar.
+(Indeed, in many countries

 - 3: Why shouldn't the desire to fix